leandrowd/batcher/readme.md

 The arguments to be passed to the batched method.
 It will be pushed to an Array and passed to the method at the end of the batch.

+#### callback

+Type: `function`

+The callback to be passed to the batched method.
+Calls are grouped based on the hash of this method.

 ## License